gitandre/INF3720-HCI-2/Chapter 3 - Conceptualizing Interaction/README.md

 **Quotes & Attributions**:
 - **Don Norman (1988)**: Provided a framework to bridge the gap between **designer intentions** and **user understanding**, emphasizing the need for alignment through effective **system representation**. 🏗️🖥️✨

+### 3.6 - A Summary: Paradigms, Visions, Challenges, Theories, Models, and Frameworks 📊✨🔍

+1. **Paradigms** 🌐📏
+   - **Overarching approaches** that shape how research is conducted, including accepted practices, **framing questions**, and identifying phenomena to observe. 🧭🔬

+2. **Visions** 🚀🔮
+   - **Future scenarios** that provide **inspiration** for research and technology development, often depicting how technology might shape society. 🎥💭

+3. **Challenges** 🌍🔧
+   - Address **pressing societal problems** that need solutions, like **sustainability** or **equality**, and guide design to make an impact. 💡🌱

+4. **Theories** 📚🧠
+   - Offer **explanations of human-computer interactions**, providing a foundation to understand user behavior and support design decisions. 🗺️👥

+5. **Models** 🏗️✏️
+   - **Simplified representations** of interactions or behavior, used to predict and **evaluate system design**—helping to make complex aspects more understandable. 🎨🔍

+6. **Frameworks** 🛠️📋
+   - Provide **practical guidance** for designers through steps, questions, or principles.
+They help **shape user experiences** and analyze findings effectively. 📊✨

+**Quotes & Attributions**:
+- **Rogers (2012)**: Discussed various theories in HCI that serve descriptive, explanatory, and predictive roles, helping to frame and understand user interactions.
+- **Mazzucato and Dibb (2019)**: Defined "grand challenges" as important, system-wide issues with no simple solution—highlighting the role of HCI in tackling global challenges like sustainability. 🌱🌍

+### Chapter 3 Summary: Conceptualizing Interaction 🚀✨💡

+**Chapter 3** focuses on being explicit about **assumptions** and **claims** behind design decisions, providing a foundation for creating effective conceptual models and understanding various interaction strategies.

+#### Key Takeaways:
+1. **Conceptual Models** 🏗️💡
+   - A conceptual model is a **high-level description** of what users can do with a product and the concepts they need to understand to interact with it. 🌐🔧

+2. **Defining the Problem Space** 🧐🔍
+   - Conceptualizing the **problem space** helps designers clarify **what, why, and how** the product will support users effectively. 🎯💭

+3. **Design First, Interface Later** 🖌️➡️💻
+   - Decisions about the **conceptual design** should precede choices about the **physical design** (e.g., menus, icons).
+This ensures the solution aligns with user needs. ⏳✨

+4. **Interface Metaphors** 🔄🖥️
+   - Commonly used to help users understand how to interact with the system (e.g., the **desktop** metaphor for a computer).
+They make interfaces intuitive and familiar. 🖱️📁

+5. **Interaction Types** 🗣️🕹️
+   - Different **interaction types** (e.g., instructing, conversing) guide how to best support user activities—tailoring the experience to fit the **interaction goals**. 🚦💬

+6. **Conceptual Tools for Design** 🛠️✨
+   - **Paradigms, Visions, Theories, Challenges, Models, and Frameworks** help frame the design and research process from different perspectives, providing **structure and inspiration** for creating effective user experiences. 🔍🗺️

+**Quotes & Attributions**:
+- **Preece et al. (2002)**: Highlighted the importance of **interaction types** in framing how to support users through design choices. 💬🎯
+- **Rogers (2012)**: Emphasized the role of **theories** in understanding and shaping user interaction, helping inform better design decisions. 📚🧠

+### Chapter 3 Glossary: Conceptualizing Interaction

+1. **Conceptual Model** 🏗️💡
+   A high-level description of a product outlining what users can do with it and the concepts they need to interact effectively.

+2. **Paradigm** 🔄📜
+   A general approach shared by researchers and designers to address questions, phenomena, and practices (e.g., user-centered design, ubiquitous computing).

+3. **Vision** 🌌✨
+   A future scenario that frames research and development in interaction design, often depicted through narratives or videos (e.g., Mark Weiser's vision of ubiquitous computing).

+4. **Challenge** ⚡🌍
+   A societal problem requiring solutions, often complex with no "silver bullet," such as sustainability or digital inclusion.

+5. **Theory** 📚🧠
+   A well-substantiated explanation, like self-determination theory, used to explain human-computer interactions in the context of design.

+6. **Model** 🖼️🌀
+   A simplified representation of some aspect of human-computer interaction, often based on theories (e.g., Norman's seven stages of action).

+7. **Framework** 🛠️📊
+   A structured approach to guide designers in scoping and creating a user experience, often including steps, questions, principles, or concepts.

+8. **Interface Metaphor** 🌉🖥️
+   A visual or conceptual analogy used to help users understand unfamiliar digital environments by linking them to familiar physical experiences (e.g., desktop metaphor).

+9. **Interaction Types** 🗣️🎮
+   Different ways users can interact with a product, including instructing, conversing, manipulating, exploring, and responding.

+10. **Instructing** 💬📋
+    Interaction involving users giving commands, often using menus, buttons, or voice commands.

+11. **Conversing** 🗨️🤖
+    Interaction where the user communicates in a dialogue format with the system, like chatbots or virtual assistants.

+12. **Manipulating** ✋🖱️
+    Direct interaction with virtual or physical objects by moving, selecting, zooming, etc., mirroring physical interactions.

+13. **Exploring** 🧭🔍
+    Navigating through digital or physical environments, such as virtual 3D spaces or augmented reality.

+14. **Responding** 📲👂
+    System-initiated interactions where the user can choose to respond, often based on proactive notifications or context-aware actions.

+15. **Proof of Concept** ✅🧪
+    An initial representation of an idea to evaluate feasibility, serving as a "reality check" for the proposed product.

+16. **Double Diamond Framework** 💎🔀
+    A design process model with stages like discover, define, develop, and deliver, used to refine problem definitions and solutions.

+**Quotes & Attributions**:
+- **Mark Weiser (1991)**: Envisioned a world where computers blend into the environment, creating a seamless experience. 🌍💻
+- **Don Norman (1988)**: Developed influential user interaction models to help explain human behavior with technology. 📖🧠
+- **Johannes Schöning (2019)**: Critiqued the field of ubiquitous computing, highlighting the disconnect between original visions and their real-world impact. 🚧🤖